ianfoo/golang-get/README.md

 use [Homebrew](https://brew.sh) to manage your Go installation.
 The script will detect your Mac's architecture and download the correct package for it.

-The script will ask for your password since `/usr/sbin/installer` must be run with sudo.

 ## Installing

 Either clone this repository and copy or move `golang-get` to a directory in